Ravensfoot Sedge

 Maintenance

 Can be planted in mass for a slowly spreading ground cover.
 Creates attractive border in shady areas.
 Should be watered regularly and deeply, although too much water can cause root rot.
 Can withstand temporary or seasonal flooding.
 Does best in bright light, but needs some afternoon shade.
 OK to prune lightly for desired shape.
 Spreads by rhizomes.
-Propagation: seed, division, cutting, layering.
+Native habitat: seasonally saturated or inundated soils in wet meadows and woodlands, marshes, swamps, alluvial bottomlands.

 Blooms May-August.
-Blue-green to gray-green foliage.
+A cool-season sedge with blue-green to gray-green grass-like foliage.
 Flowering stalks can reach up to 3 feet high.
 The inflorescence is branching, with spikey seeds pointing every direction.
-Seeds are covered by a soft, rather spongy covering.
+Seeds have a soft, rather spongy covering.
 Rhizomes spread slowly to form colonies.
-Provides cover for water birds and other wildlife.

 Previous Scientific Name(s): Carex bayardii